 White Blossom on the Black Doris Plum Tree

-Next comes the blossom from the big spreading ornamental cherry in the driveway lawn.
+Then the blossom from the big spreading ornamental cherry in the driveway lawn arrives.
 It holds its fluffy light pink branches sideways, and looks beautiful.
-And when the soft flowers have floated away (I'm hoping, of course, for windless spring days) and the harsh light of summer arrives, this turns into the perfect peaceful shade tree.
+And when the soft flowers float away (after a long succession of windless spring days) this becomes the perfect, peaceful shade tree.

 Blossom Trees in the Driveway Lawn

-There is more to come in the Moosey blossom wave - two smaller weeping cherries in the Driveway Garden are starting modestly to flower in shades of pink.
-The small Crab Apple tree further along will be next - this tree has beautiful deep pink blossom.
-Then October will see the real beauties in the Pond Paddock - blossom trees covered with fat hanging light pink flowers.
+But the Moosey blossom wave is only just beginning.
+Two weeping cherries in the Driveway Garden then start to flower, modestly and demurely, different shades of pale pink.
+The small Crab Apple tree further along is next.
+This tree has beautiful deep pink blossom.
+Then the real beauties in the Pond Paddock join in - blossom trees covered with fat hanging light pink flowers.
+And let's not forget the pretty pink and white flowers of the Apple trees.
+Hopefully by now there have still been no big winds to ruin anything.